arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 - provide support and guidance where requested or required
 - champion the activities of other members of the leadership team (e.g. via all-hands presentations)

-**Tools & Methods**

-TODO

 ### 3.4 Duty of Care

 #### 3.4.1 Buddying

-This work will be carried out TODO
+This work will be carried out on an ongoing basis.
-Note: This section refers to buddying of apprentices

-**Actions & Behaviours**

-- bullets
-- bullets
-- bullets

-**Tools & Methods**

-TODO
+- act as the first point of contact to an apprentice or new joiner
+- assist them with their issues in preference to doing other work

 #### 3.4.2 Line Management of Permanent Staff

 This work will be carried out on an ongoing basis.

-**Actions & Behaviours**

 When line managing Band 6/7 staff:

 - comply with corporate policies and procedures
 - meet with each of your reports on the first day of each sprint...
 - ... to discuss and record progress towards objectives and key results
+- ask your reports who they paired with in the previous sprint
+- ask your reports what they learned in the previous sprint
 - ensure your reports have sufficient work in the upcoming sprint
 - ensure your reports have included some 20% Time work in the upcoming sprint
 - discuss the planned work to help identify any support you can provide
 - ensure each of your reports is carrying out their role as described in this document
 - participate in recruitment activities and interview panels

-Additionally, for Bands 8a/8b staff:
+Additionally, when line managing Band 8a/8b staff:

 - ensure your reports are appropriately managing their own reports
+- ask your reports what they were able to teach others through mentoring
 - ask what their reports achieved in the last 2 weeks
 - ask what their reports are working on in the next 2 weeks
 - record praiseworthy achievements

-**Tools & Methods**

-One-to-One Meetings:

-- must take place on the first day of a new sprint
-- begin by reviewing achievements against previous meeting's commitments
-- then identify the individual's commitments for the upcoming sprint...
-- ... which will include Jira tickets from their team backlog as well as 20% time work towards their OKRs
-- help the individual to identify barriers to success and think through ways to overcome them
-- the individual should commit to completing certain activities/tickets before the next meeting
-- does the individual need any extra support to meet their commitments?

 #### 3.4.3 Line Management of Contractors

-TODO

-**Actions & Behaviours**

-- TODO
-- TODO
-- TODO

-**Tools & Methods**

-Contractor Check-ins:

--
--
--
--
+This work will be carried out on an ongoing basis.

+- comply with corporate policies and procedures
+- meet with each of your contractors on the first day of each sprint
+- ensure your contractors have sufficient work in the upcoming sprint
+- discuss the planned work to help identify any support you can provide
+- participate in recruitment activities and interview panels

 ### 3.5 Finance

 #### 3.5.1 Payments to Contractors

-This work will be carried out TODO
+This work will be carried out on an ongoing basis

-**Actions & Behaviours**

 - check with Delivery Managers to ensure contractor invoices are accurate
-- make prompt payments to contractors
+- make prompt payments to contractors (e.g. batched payments Tuesday morning)

-**Tools & Methods**

-TODO

 #### 3.5.2 Overall budget

-This work will be carried out TODO
+This work will be carried out on an ongoing basis.

-**Actions & Behaviours**

 - manage the budget for NHSUK software development
 - make payments to suppliers
 - approve other expenditure

-**Tools & Methods**

-TODO

 ---